brianhill/mathematical-analysis/index.md

 ## Overview

 There is a wealth of material that logically fits in between standard high school mathematics and calculus.
 This material has been deemed too hard by most schools &mdash; both those with college prep tracks and with colleges themselves.
 It is simply skipped!
-Only those that continue on to the junior level as mathematics majors get to see it, and they see it in a course that is often titled &ldquo;Introduction to Analysis&rdquo; or *ldquo;Introduction to Mathematical Reasoning.&rdquo; It is perfect for the Deep Springs curriculum insofar as it requires no prerequisites beyond very good high school mathematics, and yet it is both more advanced and provocative than what is generally found in lower-division math courses.
+Only those that continue on to the junior level as mathematics majors get to see it, and they see it in a course that is often titled &ldquo;Introduction to Analysis&rdquo; or &ldquo;Introduction to Mathematical Reasoning.&rdquo; It is perfect for the Deep Springs curriculum insofar as it requires no prerequisites beyond very good high school mathematics, and yet it is both more advanced and provocative than what is generally found in lower-division math courses.

 The material is called &ldquo;mathematical analysis&rdquo; or &ldquo;real analysis&rdquo; and it includes many theorems that are absolutely essential to calculus but are typically used as if they are obvious and without proof.
 What students usually move on to in their lower division courses, with the time freed up by skipping the foundations of calculus are all sorts of pragmatic results &mdash; like the chain rule as a method for simplifying derivatives, or integration by parts as a common trick for doing integrals, and even more mundane rules.